Made to Measure Paisley Roller Blinds

 The origins of the curved teardrop form come from the area between India and Iran (known there as buta and boteh respectively); however, the word ‘paisley’ refers to the town of Paisley in Scotland.
 The transfer from Persian and Kashmiri cultures to become a popular motif in woven textile manufacturing in Britain came after the East India Company imported large amounts of shawls and other goods with the motif in the 18th Century.

-I LOVE a good paisley print fabric.
-See my Life and Eternity design and Paisley Ground.
+We love two good paisley print fabrics for roller blinds: see the Life and Eternity Detail, and Paisley Ground designs.
 They are a pattern framed within a pattern, making them an absolute cornucopia of colour and shape.
 If you are familiar with paisley, then you must know of its lovely lace-like motif that features an intricate pattern of curved, feather-shaped figures.
 Paisley fabric designs are timeless and forever popular.
-If paisley patterns are too “busy” for you, consider mine because my chosen colours of soft shades create a very gentle feel in a room.
+If paisley patterns are too “busy” for you, consider ours because our chosen colours of soft shades of Hay yellow, and Limestone, create a very gentle feel in a room.

-My paisley linen fabrics look wonderful made into roller blinds.
-The paisley fabric pattern is multi directional which makes is very easy to use.
+The paisley linen fabrics look wonderful made into Roller Blinds.
+It's a multi directional fabric making it very easy to use.

-I designed my Paisley Ground fabric to coordinate with the print Stripe and Dash, and with the larger patterned Down To Earth.
-These three designs all come in a soft Hay yellow with Charcoal, pretty Apple Green with Raspberry and a more neutral Limestone again mixed with Raspberry.
+Vanessa designed the Paisley Ground fabric to coordinate with the print Stripe and Dash, and with the larger patterned Down to Earth.
+These three designs all come in a soft Hay yellow with Charcoal, pretty Apple Green with Raspberry, and a more neutral Limestone again mixed with Raspberry.
 So, these designs would all sit together very easily in a room, a suggestion would be Down to Earth blinds, Paisley Ground on an upholstered chair and a Stripe and Dash bedhead.